Relative Entailment Among Probabilistic Implications: Abstract

 \section{Abstract}

 We study a natural variant of the implicational fragment of propositional logic.
 Its formulas are pairs of conjunctions of positive literals, related together by an im\-pli\-ca\-tio\-nal-like connective; the semantics of this sort of implication is defined in terms of a threshold on a conditional probability of the consequent, given the antecedent: we are dealing with what the data analysis community calls confidence of partial implications or association rules.
-Existing studies of redundancy among these partial implications have characterized so far only entailment from one premise and entailment from two premises.
-By exploiting a previously noted alternative view of this entailment in terms of linear programming duality, we characterize exactly the cases of entailment from arbitrary numbers of premises.
+Existing studies of redundancy among these partial implications have characterized so far only entailment from one premise and entailment from two premises, both in the stand-alone case and in the case of presence of additional classical implications (this is what we call ``relative entailment'').
+By exploiting a previously noted alternative view of the entailment in terms of linear programming duality, we characterize exactly the cases of entailment from arbitrary numbers of premises, again both in the stand-alone case and in the case of presence of additional classical implications.
 As a result, we obtain decision algorithms of better complexity; additionally, for each potential case of entailment, we identify a critical confidence threshold and show that it is, actually, intrinsic to each set of premises and antecedent of the conclusion.